dotnet/machinelearning-samples/README.md

 [ML.NET](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet) is a cross-platform open-source machine learning framework that makes machine learning accessible to .NET developers.

-In this, Microsoft provides ML.NET samples that help you to get started with machine learning by using .NET, not just to run/score pre-trained models but fundamentally enabling you to create and train your own custom ML models in .NET.
+In this GitHub repo, Microsoft provides ML.NET samples that help you to get started with machine learning by using .NET, not just to run/score pre-trained models but fundamentally enabling you to create and train your own custom ML models in .NET.

 # NuGet packages to use
 Until ML.NET is released as final v1.0, most of the samples in this repo will be using preview released versions (i.e. v0.6, v0.7, v0.8, etc.) available at **NuGet** by using the  released Microsoft.ML NuGet packages available here: